Hot Wire (Kix album)

-Hot Wire is the fifth studio album by the glam metal band Kix.
-It was released on July 9, 1991 on East West Records.
+Hot Wire is the fifth studio album by American hard rock band Kix.
+It was released on July 9, 1991 by East West Records.

 Overview

 Hot Wire peaked at number 64 on the Billboard 200 in October 1991.
 It failed to match the sales of Kix's previous album, Blow My Fuse, selling slightly over 200,000 copies.
 Producer Taylor Rhodes co-wrote five of the albums' ten songs with Donnie Purnell (the only Kix member credited as a songwriter).
 At the same time, Crack the Sky member John Palumbo and songwriter Bob Halligan Jr. (Judas Priest, Kiss, Icon, Blue Öyster Cult) got two co-writing credits each.